mahdiidarabi/ecdsa-affine/README.md

 ## Overview

-This tool recovers ECDSA private keys from signatures with affinely related nonces (k₂ = a·k₁ + b).
+This tool recovers ECDSA and EdDSA private keys from signatures with affinely related nonces (k₂ = a·k₁ + b).
 It implements a multi-phase brute-force strategy optimized for real-world vulnerabilities, including patterns seen in the UpBit 2025 hack.

+**Note:** This project supports both:
+- **ECDSA** (secp256k1) - Standard random nonce vulnerabilities
+- **EdDSA** (Ed25519) - Flawed implementations using random nonces (non-standard)

 ## Quick Start